Randall Wallace: Career

 Wallace made his directorial debut with his own screenplay in The Man in the Iron Mask (1998), starring Leonardo DiCaprio, John Malkovich, Gabriel Byrne, Jeremy Irons and Gérard Depardieu.
 Shortly after, he wrote the screenplay for Pearl Harbor (2001), directed by Michael Bay and starring Ben Affleck, Josh Hartnett and Kate Beckinsale.

 This was followed by Wallace's second film as director We Were Soldiers (2002), on which Wallace re-teamed with Mel Gibson.
 It was about the Battle of Ia Drang (1965) during the Vietnam War, based on the memoir by Lieutenant General Hal Moore.

-Wallace directed Disney’s Secretariat (2010), the true story of the racehorse that won the Triple Crown in 1973.
+Wallace directed Disney's Secretariat (2010), the true story of the racehorse that won the Triple Crown in 1973.
 The film chronicled the struggles and courage of owner Penny Chenery-Tweedy, portrayed by Academy Award-nominated actress Diane Lane.
-Wallace also wrote the end title song, It’s Who You Are, which was released with the Secretariat soundtrack.
+Wallace also wrote the end title song, It's Who You Are, which was released with the Secretariat soundtrack.

 Wallace's next directorial project was the religious drama Heaven Is for Real (2014), based on the story of the same name.
+In June 2016, Wallace stated that he and Gibson had begun work on a sequel to The Passion of the Christ (2004), which will focus on the resurrection of Jesus, and the events surrounding the resurrection.

 Other work

 Wallace is the New York Times bestselling author of seven novels and the lyricist of the hymn "Mansions of the Lord", originally written for We Were Soldiers and performed as the recessional for President Ronald Reagan's national funeral.

 In 2008, Wallace wrote several songs with singer/songwriter Richard Marx.
 One of those songs, "Flame In Your Fire", appears on Marx's album Emotional Remains.

 In interviews he has acknowledged a deep commitment to Christianity, which he credits as an influence on his approach to filmmaking.

-He appeared in the seventh season of HBO's comedy series Entourage as himself.
+He appeared in the seventh season episode 3 "Dramedy" of HBO's comedy series Entourage as himself.

 In addition to his work as a filmmaker, Wallace is the founder of Hollywood for Habitat for Humanity and the father of two sons.
 In 1999, he formed his own company, Wheelhouse Entertainment, which is focused on creating entertainment for worldwide audiences based on the classic values of love, courage and honor.

 Wallace was the speaker at the Fellowship Foundation National Prayer Breakfast on February 3, 2011.

 Wallace served as the commencement speaker at the Liberty University graduation ceremony on May 14, 2011.